ImranMalik-1/django-rest-school-api/README.md

 ## Api Reference:

-This api supports : get, post, put, path, delete for schools and studentes along with nested operations for students belonging to schools.
+This api supports : get, post, put, path, delete for schools and students along with nested operations for students belonging to schools.

 => Urls (to test with browser):
 You can visit this main url which will guide you further with